Rafase282/MyFCCWiki/Functional-Programming-in-JavaScript.md

 - **We can use fromEvent() to convert Events into Observables that never complete.**
 - **We can apply take() and takeUntil() to an Observable to create a new sequence which does complete.**

 In the next section we'll learn how to combine events to create more complex events.
-You'll be suprised how easily you can solve complex, asynchronous problems!
+You'll be surprised how easily you can solve complex, asynchronous problems!

 ## Querying Observables
 What's the difference between these two tasks?